The lethal atmospheric setup behind a deadly Arctic outbreak

 In addition to heavy snow and ice, wicked wind chills covered the nation’s midsection.
-Even such places as Seattle and Portland, Ore., didn’t escape unscathed; Arctic air spilled through mountains gaps in the northern Rockies, sneaking its way to the Pacific Coast while producing damaging snow and ice.
+Even such places as Seattle and Portland, Ore., didn’t escape unscathed; Arctic air spilled through mountain gaps in the northern Rockies, sneaking its way to the Pacific Coast while producing damaging snow and ice.

 So what’s behind the onslaught of bone-chilling temperatures and the barrage of storms?
 It has to do with a number of overlapping factors that came together in the wrong place at the wrong time.